jamierumbelow/taggable/README.txt

 Install Taggable like any other ExpressionEngine 2 add-on.
 Simply drag the taggable/ folder found in your download into the system/expressionengine/third_party/ folder.
 Then go into the EE control panel, navigate to the Modules page and find Taggable in the list.

 Click the install link and you should see a set of form fields allowing you to enable or disable the various parts of the addon.
-Make sure you enable every part of the extension - the module, extension and fieldtype.
+Make sure you enable every part of the extension - the module and fieldtype.

 And you’ve installed Taggable!

 Changelog
 =========

+	Version 1.3.0
+		- Reworked the internal tag-storing
+		- Removed nearly all the module tags and moved everything into fieldtype
+		- Added support for search:tags
+		- Added per-fieldtype settings
+		- Added tag indexing
+		- Added PHP5.1 support
+		- Fixed many many bugs
+		- Enhanced SAEF support

 	Version 1.2.1
 		- Fixed bug where new tags weren't saving correctly